The face behind this site!

 Model

 T Ford Club of Australia.
-I attend the monthly meetings, and also the
+The club has monthly meetings, display days,

 As I have full registration for my Model